Updated November 2019

 Come and experience West Michigan’s largest and most animated holiday light production!
 This drive-thru light show is at Fifth Third Ballpark in Comstock Park and features nearly two miles of animated light displays, lighted tunnels, animation, and so much more.
 They also added on an extended trail that features an addition of 10,000 lights and updated displays.
 The light show begins on November 27th and runs through January 4th.
 Tickets for the Christmas Lite Show are available online for purchase now!
 This show is a perfect event for the whole family to experience.

 This famous Jackson holiday light display is expanding and moving to the Michigan International Speedway.
 For the past several years, the Nite Lites display was held at Jackson County Fairgrounds, but this expansion has allowed the display to double in size.
 Beginning on November 28th, people can experience a 3-mile magical light show in the comfort of their own cars.
 It features 65 different themes, huge Christmas trees, a lighted tunnel and much more.
 Santa Claus even makes an appearance on certain nights throughout December.
 Grab your family and come see a light production you won’t want to miss this year.

 ZooLights Festival at Binder Park Zoo – Battle Creek, Michigan

 The magic of the holiday season awaits you at Binder Park Zoo during their ZooLights Festival.
 Nightly entertainment, lighted paths, carousel rides, and more holiday activities are found throughout the park.
 There is even time with Santa and Mrs. Claus.
 You can even see a few of the zoo’s winter-hardy animals.
 A fun activity for children is having dinner with Santa Claus!
 Seating is limited for this activity, so make sure you purchase your tickets beforehand.
-The ZooLights festival begins on December 15th and runs through the 23rd on select days each week.
+The ZooLights festival begins on November 30th and runs through the 23rd on select days each week.